Zum Inhalt springen.

 Program

-• Stephanie Czernin: Communication techniques for delicate conversations – empathic and effective communication, Neuer Saal
+• Stephanie Czernin: Communication techniques for sensitive conversations – empathetic and effective communication, location: Jazzcampus Hall A16

 The workshops